Pat Byrne (singer)

 Pat Byrne is an Irish singer songwriter from Borris, County Carlow.
 In 2012, Byrne was crowned the winner of the first series of The Voice of Ireland, which led to the release of his debut album, "All or Nothing."
 In January 2019, Byrne emigrated to Austin, Texas, after several previous visits to the city that included recording sessions for the album Rituals, released in October 2018.
 Byrne had well-received performances in 2019 at the 30A Festival, SXSW, Kerrville Folk Festival and Nashville's Americana Festival.
 In July 2021, Byrne released his third album, "Into the Light."

 Early life

-From 2007–2011, Byrne formed several bands, among them, pop punk band called Mr Lightweight, and 'Moses Moorhouse and the Dinosaur Palace'.
+From 2007 to 2011, Byrne formed several bands, among them, pop punk band called Mr Lightweight, and 'Moses Moorhouse and the Dinosaur Palace'.
 A desire to pursue music beyond these ventures led Byrne to audition for The Voice of Ireland.

-Byrne has come a long way since winning the inaugural season of “The Voice of Ireland”.
-“The Voice” was a learning experience that included both highs and lows.
+Byrne has come a long way since winning the inaugural season of "The Voice of Ireland".
+"The Voice" was a learning experience that included both highs and lows.
 Making an album in three months meant writing new songs with some talented people, but also, in some ways, compromising on the art Byrne wanted to create.
 After the initial roar, things went back to normal and Byrne continued gigging around Ireland, UK and Europe; however, he had a new sense of confidence.